felipe-gdr/project-euler/README.md

 * 008 - Largest product in a series
 * 009 - Special Pythagorean triplet
 * 010 - Summation of primes
+* 011 - Largest product in a grid